rstudio/connect-api-deploy-shiny/README.md

 # => Task: meQSUN9aqjKexyqN Complete.
 ```

-Use `create-upload-and-deploy.sh` when you do not need to separate the
+Use `create-upload-deploy.sh` when you do not need to separate the
 creation from upload/deploy phases.
 Use `upload-and-deploy` script for
 additional deployments to your newly created item.